PARTHIB-DEB/REDIS-TUTORIAL/Storage Structure/README.md

 - Redis stores data as _Key-Value Pairs_ .
 Redis keys are always of datatype **String** .
 What changes , is the datatype of values.

-- Redis stores user's data in SINGLE KEY-VALUE CHAIN always
+- Redis stores user's data in SINGLE KEY-VALUE CHAIN always .
+So don't mix it up with other JSON based DS 😏

 - By default , redis stores the data in server running at port **6379**